LitQuestSparkHacks2026/LitQuest_backend/README.md

-Welcome to the LitQuest SparkHacks2026 backend!
+# Welcome to the LitQuest SparkHacks2026 Backend!

-Description
+## Description

-In an era where social media scrolling often replaces reading, LitQuest changes classic literature by transforming timeless stories into gamified visual novels.
-Designed to make reading accessible to everyone, our platform features adaptive vocabulary levels that adjust to the user's reading proficiency.
-By breaking down novels into digestible segments and incorporating comprehension checkpoints, LitQuest engages with a wider audience and ensures that classic ideas are available to all readers of any background.
+> In an era where social media scrolling often replaces reading, LitQuest changes classic literature
+> by transforming timeless stories into gamified visual novels.
+Designed to make reading accessible to everyone,
+> our platform features adaptive vocabulary levels that adjust to the user's reading proficiency.
+By breaking

-What this backend does
+> down novels into digestible segments and incorporating comprehension checkpoints, LitQuest engages with a wider
+> audience and ensures that classic ideas are available to all readers of any background.

+## What This Backend Does

-Connects to MongoDB
+- Connects to a MongoDB database
+- Stores scene data as JSON documents

-Serves scene JSON documents to the frontend
+- Serves scenes to the frontend through a single API endpoint

-Main route used by the game engine:

-GET /api/scenes/:id

-Example: /api/scenes/01-sidewalk-complete
+- Supports branching dialogue using choice_point and next_index

-Required JSON files
+## Required Scene JSON Files

-These are the scene documents the frontend expects (same IDs used in CHAPTER_TO_SCENE_ID):

-01-sidewalk-complete.json

-03-firehouse-complete.json

-04-OldWomanHouse-complete.json
+The frontend expects the following scene IDs:

+- 01-sidewalk-complete
+- 03-firehouse-complete
+- 04-OldWomanHouse-complete

-Each JSON file should include at minimum:
+Each scene JSON must include:

-scene_id
+- scene_id

-title
+- title

-location
+- location

-next_scene_id
+- next_scene_id

-content (array)
+- content (array)

-choices (array, if used)
+- choices (array, if applicable)

-Getting Started
+## Getting Started

-1) Install dependencies
+### Install Dependencies

 npm install

+### Create Environment File

-2) Create a .env file
+Create a .env file in the backend root directory:

-In the backend root, create a file named .env:

 MONGO_URI=YOUR_MONGODB_CONNECTION_STRING
 PORT=5000

-3) Run the backend
+### Run the Backend

 node server.js

 You should see:

 Backend Live on Port 5000

-Importing your scene JSON into MongoDB
+## Import Scene JSON into MongoDB

-Option A: MongoDB Compass (easy)
+### Using MongoDB Compass (Recommended)

-Open MongoDB Compass
+1. Open MongoDB Compass

-Connect to your cluster
+2. Connect to your cluster

-Choose your database (ex: LitQuestDemo)
+3. Select your database (example: LitQuestDemo)

-Choose your collection (ex: scenes)
+4. Select or create a collection named scenes

-Click Import Data
+5. Click Import Data

-Import your JSON scene files (one at a time, or combined array)
+6. Import each scene JSON file

-Option B: mongoimport (CLI)
+### Using mongoimport (CLI)

-Example:

 mongoimport \
   --uri "YOUR_MONGO_URI" \
   --collection scenes \
-  --file 01-sidewalk-complete.json \
+  --file 01-sidewalk-complete.json
-  --jsonArray

-If your file is a single JSON object (not an array), remove --jsonArray.
+Repeat for each scene file.

-API Endpoint
+## API Endpoint

-Fetch a scene
+### Fetch a Scene by ID

 GET /api/scenes/:id

 Example:

 GET /api/scenes/01-sidewalk-complete

-Returns a full scene document:
+Returns the full scene JSON used by the game engine.

-narration/dialogue/action entries in content[]

-branching points via choice_point + choices[]

-optional flags via set_flag and requires

-File Outline
+## Backend File Overview

-server.js
+### server.js

-Express app
+- Sets up Express

-MongoDB connection (Mongoose)
+- Connects to MongoDB using Mongoose

-Scene model (strict: false)
+- Defines a flexible Scene schema (strict: false)
+- Exposes one route:

-Route: GET /api/scenes/:id
+GET /api/scenes/:id

-.env
+### .env

-MONGO_URI

-PORT (optional)

-Notes

-The frontend decides how to render each content item:

-type: "dialogue" shows speaker box + text

-type: "choice_point" triggers InteractiveChoice

-type: "image" can be rendered if your frontend supports it

-Your scene_id must match the frontend request exactly.
+- Stores MongoDB connection string
+- Defines backend port